 The Mas Larrieu nature reserve

-Is one of the last wild sites of the Roussillon coast, ecologically rich and diversified with the double influence of Tech and the sea.
+It's one of the last wild sites of the Roussillon coast, ecologically rich and diversified with the double influence of the Tech river and the sea.

 The Massane nature reserve